LaunchPadLab/lp-redux-utils/docs.md

 **Parameters**

 -   `path` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Path to the part of the state that will be set
--   `transform` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A function with arguments `(action, state)` that can be used to transform the value that will be set.
+-   `transform` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** A function with arguments `(action, state, slice)` that can be used to transform the value that will be set. `slice` is the preexisting data at the `path`.
 The default transform function simply returns the action's payload.

 **Examples**